sksandeep1992/Android-ViewBinding/README.md

 In this project we define viewBinding and how to use viewBinding with example in activity and fragments

-for viewBinding we first enable it then use in activity and fragments\n
+for viewBinding we first enable it then use in activity and fragments

 android {
     ...